microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

     1. Create a new resource group for this exercise.
     1. Use any VM name you want.
     1. Use the region of you choice provided it supports the VM size you choose.
+    1. No availability set is required for this exercise.
+    1. Use the Standard Security type.
     1. Take note of your admin account and password.
     1. Leave the RDP port open to the public internet.
     1. Choose all defaults in the Disks, Networking, Management, Advanced, and Tags sections.